Albrtito/ObsidianNotes/02-Atomic/1737987572 - Introduction to Databases.md

 + **Edit**
 + **Erase/Delete**
 + **Retrieve/Queries:** Look at the data, check what there is stored

-### Static vs Dynamic:
+## Static vs Dynamic:
 The data and its organisation can change in time.
-We define the **data that varies in time as dynamic** while the **invariant data or fixed data is called static**
+We define the **data that varies in time as dynamic** while the **invariant data or fixed data is called static**:

 ## Design: